State's new cases drop from 5,592 to 2,331 in one day, deaths from 72 to 41

 The state's total daily positivity rate for all tests increased to 7.98 percent on 40,557 tests received Friday from 7.22 on 100,308 tests.
 The 14-day high was 8.01 Oct.
 20 and the low was 4.64 seven days ago.
 Only 20,987 tests were reported Sept.
 27 and the record test total was 142,964 July 11.

 Florida's new hospitalizations rose by 153 compared with 174 the day before.
-The state reported Friday there are currently 2,347 hospitalized with a primary diagnosis of COVID-19, which is 10 more than Wednesday.
+The state reported Saturay there are currently 2,348 hospitalized with a primary diagnosis of COVID-19, which is 1 more than Friday.

 Deaths